Quantum hall transformer in a quantum point contact over the full range of transmission

-A configuration for generically creating strong coupling~\cite{chklovskii1998consequences} (i.e.~the QHT limit), is in principle based on pinching the QPC to near the magnetic length and then adiabatically varying the density between the two FQH states at filling $\nu=1/3$ and $\nu=1$.
-The adiabatic contact in this theory takes the form of a conventional Luttinger liquid with the Luttinger parameters adiabatically evolving between the values corresponding to $\nu=1/3$ to $\nu=1$.
-Since a weak back-scattering impurity is a relevant perturbation in an LL~\cite{kane1992transmission,sedlmayr2012transport}, this model provides a natural framework to describe a high-temperature/voltage limit with a differential conductance of $e^2/2h$ and a low temperature impurity dominated limit with vanishing differential conductance.
-However, whether such a model can describe the experiment~\cite{cohen2023universal}, which is not in the narrow QPC limit, is also unclear.
+An alternative configuration for generically creating strong coupling~\cite{chklovskii1998consequences} (i.e.~the QHT limit), is in principle based on pinching the QPC to a width comparable to the the magnetic length and then smoothly varying the density between the two FQH states at filling $\nu=1/3$ and $\nu=1$.
+In such a QPC of width comparable to magnetic length, the low density electron gas forms a sliding charge density wave due to Coulomb interactions~\cite{fukuyama1978dynamics}.
+This density wave is described by a conventional Luttinger liquid that is adiabatically connected to the pair of chiral edge modes far from the QPC.
+Such a charge density wave is pinned by the inhomogeneous electrostatic potential of the QPC, which is a relevant perturbation that prevents charge transport in the low-temperature limit~\cite{safi1999b,sedlmayr2012transport}.
+Therefore this model, in principle, provides a natural framework to describe both the high temperature/voltage limit with a differential conductance of $e^2/2h$~\cite{safi1995,chklovskii1998consequences} and the low temperature/voltage impurity-dominated limit with vanishing differential conductance.
+Furthermore, it more clearly reflects the physical phenomena and is more well defined under renormalization than the tunneling approach.
+However, the full range of the this theory has heretofore not been studied, nor is there a clear connection to the BSG.

-In this work, we provide an alternative (relative to Ref.~\onlinecite{sandler1998andreev}) interpretation of the BSG model~\cite{fendley1994exact}---as arising from an impurity in the above Luttinger liquid model~\cite{chklovskii1998consequences}---to understand the quantitative conductance in the weak and strong impurity limit.
-We do this by comparing the numerically computed ac conductance of a model of a Luttinger liquid with an impurity and a spatially varying Luttinger parameter to the ac conductance of the BSG model.
-This allows us to relate the effective back-scattering in the BSG model with the microscopic parameters in the Luttinger model.
-Finally, we discuss models of a wide QPC that can be described by the Luttinger model where the scattering from the domain wall can provide the back-scattering in the BSG.
+In this Letter, we study the pinning of this sliding charge density wave, first perturbatively in the pinning potential and then numerically using matrix product states, to draw a clearer connection between the FQH experiment and the BSG model.
+The perturbative calculation provides an experimentally-accessible measurement of the energy scale corresponding to the finite width of the junction by studying the temperature-dependent dc conductance.
+Additionally, the numerical calculation provides a quantitative connection between the ac conductance of the Luttinger liquid model and the BSG model results.
+This simulation relates a spatially-defined backscattering potential to the parameters of the BSG model, which we then derive in the context of the non-chiral Luttinger liquid description.
+Finally, we discuss the case of a wide QPC and argue that a percolating channel emulates a narrow junction, justifying the Luttinger liquid model as a explanation for the results in Ref.~\onlinecite{cohen2023universal}.